November 10, 2020

-Unbelievably for those of us who saw him as a personal hero, it’s over 20 years since the astronomer and author Carl Sagan died.
+Unbelievably for those of us who saw him as a personal hero, yesterday marked the 24th anniversary of the death of Carl Sagan.
 At the time of his death in 1996, the Internet was very much in its infancy but Sagan could see what was coming, including how we need to filter what is valuable from the deluge of information we now bob around in.
 Sagan put it like this: “all of the books in the world contain no more information than is broadcast as video in a single large American city in a single year.
 Not all bits have equal value.”

 This fear is self-evidently one of the driving forces behind the desire to work in open plan offices and also partly explains the supposed flexible working backlash, both based on the idea that if people are sitting alongside each other, some of what they know will rub off on each other.
 A study published in the Journal of Organizational Behavior a few years ago highlighted the scale of the problem for companies and how technological solutions such as knowledge transfer software aren’t the answer to a problem that can be about human behaviour.
 Not only is there a distinction between knowledge (which can be in short supply) and information (which never is), the challenge is not that employees can’t share what they know, but they don’t want to.

 As well as hoarding knowledge for their own reasons, people are also inclined to hide knowledge from particular colleagues because they don’t trust them or want to weaken their position.
 The authors suggest a number of ways to overcome this including increasing levels of trust in the organisation, especially about sharing commercially useful information and encouraging face to face meetings and discouraging the use of email.
 Whenever academics get into this sort of thinking about knowledge management, the ghost of Frederick Taylor is peering over their shoulders.